stephenmg12/yapeal/lib/Yapeal/docs/WhyYaml.md

 Json is a good format for configuration and fairly compact as well.
 It can handle complex structures well and most people find them relatively easy to understand if designed with care.
-There is a [Json] standard which is very easy to understand since it is only one page.
+There is a [Json][4] standard which is very easy to understand since it is only one page.
 Keys and values do have structure and values can even have 'types'.
-There is even a [Json schema] standard in the works which allows validation and enforcement of the structure.
+There is even a [Json schema][5] standard in the works which allows validation and enforcement of the structure.